Marius Fiche

 Preface

 Today, after more than two months spent in the prison of the Health of Paris, I feel the need to write my impressions and my reflections.
 Solitude, so conducive to thought, invites me to this work.
-Occupied until today by the worries of daily life, I have hardly had time to think.
-The struggle for existence was hard and left me with no leisure.
+Occupied until today by the worries of daily life, I have hardly had time to reflect.
+The struggle for existence was hard and left me no leisure.
 It took imprisonment, isolation from the outside world, to put my ideas in order.
-Not very talkative by nature and even less inclined to confidences, I would like to fill this gap by putting in these pages a little of myself.
-So I dedicate this journal to my beloved wife, who fights with such dedication for my release and helps me through this very painful time.
-It is to her that I owe my courage and my willingness to overcome obstacles.
-Faith in her and our love is the stimulus of my life.
+Little loquacious by nature and even less inclined to confidences, I would like to fill this gap by putting in these pages a bit of myself.
+So I dedicate this newspaper to my beloved wife, who is fighting with such dedication for my liberation and who helps me through this very difficult time.
+It is to her that I owe my courage and willingness to overcome obstacles.
+Faith in her and in our love is the stimulus of my life.

-The journal will not be simply a daily account of my stay at La Santé; it will also provide an overview of my past, the balance of my life.
-And finally I will note my thoughts and feelings about the people who are dear to me and also about the people around me.
+The diary will not simply be the daily account of my stay at La Santé.
+It will also include feedback on my past and a review of my life.
+And finally, I will write down my thoughts and feelings about the people who are dear to me and also about the people around me.

-Could I crystallize my character by studying my past activity and reactions to events and people?
+Could I crystallize my character by the study of my past activity and my reactions to events and people?

-This will indeed be my desire to be able to give a purpose to my life.
+Such will indeed be my desire so that I can then give a purpose to my life.

 Rudolph Grinberg was born in 1922 in